tendermint/liquidity/x/liquidity/spec/02_state.md

 <!-- order: 2 -->

 # State

 The Liquidity Module keeps track of the Pool and PoolBatch states.

 ## Pool

-The Pool state stores static information of a liquidity pool.
-Pool contain information about the pool type, reserve coin denoms, reserve address, and denom of this liquidity pool.
+The Pool state contains information about the pool type, reserve coin denoms, reserve address, and denom of this liquidity pool.

+The Pool state stores static information of a liquidity pool in this structure:

 ```go
 type Pool struct {